marmelab/json-graphql-server/README.md

 For every field named `*_id`, json-graphql-server creates a two-way relationship, to let you fetch related entities from both sides.
 For instance, the presence of the `user_id` field in the `posts` entity leads to the ability to fetch the related `User` for a `Post` - and the related `Posts` for a `User`.

 The `all*` queries accept parameters to let you sort, paginate, and filter the list of results.
 You can filter by any field, not just the primary key.
 For instance, you can get the posts written by user `123`.
 Json-graphql-server also adds a full-text query field named `q`, and created range filter fields for numeric and date fields.
+All types (excluding booleans and arrays) get a not equal filter.
 The detail of all available filters can be seen in the generated `*Filter` type.

 ## GraphQL Usage